Why should I apply?

 I had terrible grades in college.
 May I still apply?

 There is a place in the application where you can explain any gaps or issues with your work or academic record.
 We can forgive youthful mistakes if you explain what happened.

 Who will decide if I get in?

-We will have a committee of journalists and academics who will review and rank the applications.
+We have a committee of journalists and academics who review and rank the applications.
 The final decision is made by the fellowship director and deputy director.

 When will I know if my application is successful?

-We aim to make our decision by the end of March.
+We aim to make our decisions by mid-April.

 Is there a waiting list?

 Yes.
 Sometimes Knight-Bagehot fellows have trouble getting a travel visa or need to drop out for family or health reasons.
 We will keep a short waiting list during the summer and let those people know by July.
 To be on the waiting list, you need to commit to being in New York City on relatively short notice if you get in.

 Certainly.
 Many fellows have applied more than once.